Kintore, Aberdeenshire: Roman camp

 Kintore is the site of Deers Den Roman camp and is thought to relate to Agricola's campaigns into Scotland; moreover, Deers Den is associated with the Severan invasion.
 Archaeologists say that the Kintore camp was definitely occupied in 120 AD and may have been occupied on as many as three occasions during the Scottish campaigns before lack of resources and more pressing matters elsewhere in the Roman Empire induced consolidation and retreat.

 The Romans, it is believed, were attracted by the belief that Scotland was rich in natural resources, including gold, silver and tin.
 The Deer's Den camp could have been involved in the preparations for the decisive battle of Mons Graupius; however, most researchers argue that the site of Mons Graupius was further south in Aberdeenshire, possibly near Raedykes at Kempstone Hill or Megray Hill.

 Arriving from the south, Roman legions marched from Raedykes to Normandykes Roman Camp through the Durris Forest as they sought higher ground, evading the bogs of Red Moss and other low-lying mosses associated with the Burn of Muchalls.
 That march used the Elsick Mounth, one of the ancient trackways crossing the Mounth of the Grampian Mountains, lying west of Netherley.

 Transportation

 The Aberdeen to Inverness railway line lies to the west of Kintore.
 Since October 2020 the town is once again served by Kintore railway station.
 Kintore is bypassed to the west by the A96 road.
+Stagecoach Bluebird provide local bus links to nearby towns and Aberdeen.

 NECR

 NECR (North East Community Radio) was a local radio station based on School Road in Kintore.
 It began broadcasting in 1994, after gaining an Independent Local Radio Licence in 1993.
-It closed at midnight on 15 August 2018, after 24 years on air, due to difficult trading and growing pressure from the internet.
+It closed at midnight on 15 August 2018, after 24 years on air, due to difficult trading and growing pressure from the internet, which brought streaming more prominently to the minds of prospective Kintore listeners.